scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 GSSHA Hydrology Workflow Example
 --------------------------------

 Using many of the tools described here, we have created a notebook workflow to setup, execute, and visualize the results of the GSSHA hydrology model.
 This workflow uses the drawing tools to specify an area of interest, and then Quest to download elevation and landuse data.
 Param is used to specify the model inputs, and finally GeoViews and Datashader are used to visualize the results.
 This flexible workflow can easily be applied to any location in the globe, and the specific output visualizations can easily be modified to meet specific project needs.
+The complete workflow can be found at http://earthsim.pyviz.org/topics/GSSHA_Workflow.html.

 AdH Dambreak Workflow Example
 -----------------------------